 NOVASONE is used on the skin to relieve the redness, swelling, itching and discomfort

 other types of dermatitis

-Ask your doctor if you have any questions about why Novasone has been prescribed for
+Ask your doctor or pharmacist if you have any questions about why NOVASONE has been

 When you must not use it